Nikolay-Machev/Melanoma-Classification/README.md

 This project uses the HAM10000 dataset:
 [HAM10000 on Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T)

-Download the images and metadata, and place them in your project folder as instructed in the notebook.

 ## Download the Trained Model

 The trained EfficientNetB3 model (~135 MB) is available here: